Orange-Space-Technologies/AstroFlight/README.md

 make run
 ```
 To run emulated tests on a x86 CPU, you need to have the `qemu-arm` userspace emulator installed, on Arch Linux, it's the `qemu-user` package.
-No all tests can run, for example the senzors can't be initialized, so some tests will be skipped.
+Not all tests can run, for example the sensors can't be initialized, so some tests will be skipped.
 Then, to run the tests, just execute:
 ```
 make test-x86